Japan swelters through hottest July in recorded history

 The previous record for July, set last year, saw temperatures rise 1.91 degrees Celsius above average.

-Temperatures rose above 40 degrees Celsius in seven locations on some days, with the mercury logging 41.0 C in Sano, Tochigi Prefecture on July 29.
+Temperatures rose above 40 degrees Celsius (104 degrees Fahrenheit) in seven locations on some days, with the mercury logging 41.0 C in Sano, Tochigi Prefecture on July 29.

 Sixty-two of the 153 observation posts across the country, including central Tokyo and Nagoya, set new records.